sahilrupani/hermes-agent-railway-template/README.md

-# Deploy and Host Hermes Agent on Railway — Self-Improving AI Agent with Persistent Memory
+# Deploy and Host Hermes Agent on Railway — Self-Improving AI Agent with Persistent Memory.

 Hermes Agent is an open-source, self-improving AI agent from Nous Research.
 It has a built-in learning loop that creates skills from experience, refines them during use, and builds a deepening model of the user across sessions using Honcho user modeling.
 It supports 200+ LLM models and connects to Telegram, Discord, Slack, WhatsApp and WeChat, with a cron scheduler for unattended automation.